Ph.D., Tel Aviv University, 2015

 The University of Tennessee at Chattanooga, Pre-Tenure Enhancement Grant 2020

 The University of Tennessee at Chattanooga, Ruth S. Holmberg Grant for Faculty Excellence 2018

 The Harry S. Truman Research Institute for the Advancement of Peace, Visiting Fellow 2017

 Association for the Study of the Middle East and Africa and the Moroccan-American Cultural Center, Moroccan Studies Research Grant 2015

-The University of Tennessee at Chattanooga, Faculty Research Grant 2015
+The University of Tennessee at Chattanooga, Faculty Research Grants 2015-2018

-The University of Tennessee at Chattanooga, Office of Equity and Diversity, Access and Diversity Professional Development Grant 2015
+The University of Tennessee at Chattanooga, Office of Equity and Inclusion, Access and Diversity Professional Development Grant 2015

 Belfer Center for Science and International Affairs, Harvard Kennedy School, Fellowship, International Security Program (2011-14) and Dubai Initiative (Fall 2011)